Kerxunos/Chatroom/README.md

 git clone https://github.com/Kerxuons/Chatroom.git
 ```

-***If you are get a error message probably you aren't install the colorama module you can install with like that:***
+***If you are get a module not found error, it means you aren't install the colorama module you can install with like that:***

 ```python
 pip install colorama